Need legal advice now from an employment law solicitor in London or Brighton?

 Why Britton and Time Solicitors?

-Employment law is our speciality, and our employment solicitors have worked on everything from speeding offences to violent crimes.
+Employment law is our speciality, and our employment solicitors have worked on everything from straightforward settlement agreements to highly contested redundancies.
 For your employment case, our solicitors will always guarantee:

 Award-Winning Service.